ecspetra/weather-box/README.md

 ## Description

-Weather forecast.
-This project offers weather forecast based on the user's location and lets them easily select any city using a search feature.
+A responsive weather forecast application that displays real-time weather data based on geolocation.
+Users can also search and switch between cities to view up-to-date weather conditions anywhere in the world.

 ## Link
 https://weather-box.yuliia-tkachenko.dev